UniCommunity/game-audio-engineering/docs/EXECUTIVE_SUMMARY.md

-# Executive Summary — Sound Engineering Stack for Game Development and Esports
+# Summary — Sound Engineering Stack for Game Development and Esports

 A modern game-audio stack has to do two jobs that used to fight each other: **immersion** for players and **intelligibility** for competitors and broadcast.
 This kit treats those as one control problem.
 Gameplay posts named events.
 A reference mixer, EchoForge, and FMOD/Wwise-style middleware share the same ids.
 The player master and the esports stem are different sums.